 Notes: Results based on ordered logit model.
-Marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on probability that prices increase more rapidly (=inflation goes up).
+Marginal effect of a policy surprise that increases the respective reference rate by 25 basis points on probability of prices increasing more rapidly (=inflation rises).
 High income refers to households in the top 25% of the monthly net income distribution, high education to households with high school or higher degree.
-Standard errors clustered at the monthly level are in parentheses, p<0.10, p<0.05, p<0.01.
+Standard errors clustered at the monthly level are in parentheses, \ p<0.10, \\ p<0.05, \\\ p<0.01.

-While the baseline results show that only Target announcements lead to a significant effect on household expectations, it might be that certain household groups react more to monetary policy announcements including also forward looking communication.
-Table 1 shows that the evidence from Figure 4 is supported by looking at different demographic groups who are likely to be more responsive to monetary policy announcements.
-These are in column (2) households in the top quartile of the net income distribution8, in column (3) middle-aged households who are typically the ones who get a mortgage or who need to save for retirement and in column (4) households with a high school degree or more.
+While the baseline results show that only Target announcements lead to a significant effect on household expectations, it might be that certain household groups react more to monetary policy announcements that also include forward-looking communication.
+Table 1 shows that the evidence from Figure 4 is supported by looking at different demographic groups that are likely to be more responsive to monetary policy announcements.
+These are in column (2) households in the top quartile of the net income distribution, in column (3) middle-aged households that are typically those that take out a mortgage or need to save for retirement and in column (4) households with a high school degree or above.
 For all these three groups the response of inflation expectations to Target surprises is significant.
-Instead, with the exception of low-income households the other household subgroups exhibit no significant response to any type of announcement.
-The difference in coefficients for the Target announcement is only partly statistically significant though (see Table 2).
-For the other types of policy announcements, the effects are again very imprecisely estimated with the signs of the coefficients sometimes changing across the columns.
+By contrast, with the exception of low-income households, the other household subgroups exhibit no significant response to any type of announcement.
+The difference in coefficients for the Target announcement is only partly statistically significant, however (see Table 2).
+For the other types of policy announcements, the effects are again very imprecisely estimated, with the signs of the coefficients sometimes changing across the columns.
 There is only a significant effect of QE surprises - and partly for FG - in the case of high-income households.
-Overall, this suggests that there is some relevance for household heterogeneity but the conclusion from the baseline estimates on the relative effectiveness of Target announcements in comparison to other announcements is broadly confirmed.
+Besides looking at different demographic groups, I also exploit the question on quantitative inflation expectations to exclude households that do not provide consistent answers between the qualitative and quantitative question or that provide unreasonably large inflation expectations.
+Excluding these types of households leads to a slightly stronger effect of Target announcements (see Table D.3).
+Overall, this suggests that there is some relevance for household heterogeneity, but the conclusion from the baseline estimates on the relative effectiveness of Target announcements in comparison to other announcements is broadly confirmed.